AVachkov/ten-arduino-projects/README.md

 ## Materials Needed

 All components required for each project are included in the corresponding Tinkercad circuit.
-Simply open the project link in the [Table of Contents](#table-of-contents) to see the components and wiring for each project.
+Click the project name in the [Table of Contents](#table-of-contents) to view the schematic and see the exact components and wiring.

 ## Project Overview